modxorg/Docs/en/extras/login/login.tutorials/using-custom-fields.md

 ## What are Custom Fields?

 Login supports setting custom (or, "Extended") fields using Revolution's User Profile "extended" field.
-Basically, MODx stores the field data in a JSON object, which can be retrieved at any time.
+Basically, MODX stores the field data in a JSON object, which can be retrieved at any time.

 Login does it quite simply: using the &useExtended property on the [Register](extras/login/login.register "Login.Register"), [UpdateProfile](extras/login/login.updateprofile "Login.UpdateProfile") and [Profile](extras/login/login.profile "Login.Profile") snippets.
 It is set enabled by default.